bhismaroi/flights-data-pipeline/readme.md

 Deploy and Run the DAG:
 Place flights_data_pipeline.py in dags/.
-In Airflow UI, enable and trigger the flights_dataHumanline DAG.
+In Airflow UI, enable and trigger the flights_data_pipeline DAG.

 Verify Data Flow: